thedaviddias/Front-End-Performance-Checklist/README.md

     > Ensure that `<link>`  and `<style>` in your `<head>` are always before your `<script>`.

     * 📖 [Ordering your styles and scripts for pagespeed](https://varvy.com/pagespeed/style-script-order.html)

+- [ ] **Minimize the number of iframes:** Use iframes only if you don't have any other technical possibility.
+Try to avoid as much as you can iframes.

 **[⬆ back to top](#table-of-contents)**
 ## CSS